 Step to turn a router into Wi-Fi-based Internet gateway with DD-WRT

-All routers running DD-WRT, no matter of what vendor, will have the same web interface.
-That said, for the most part you can apply the steps below to any router.
+All routers running DD-WRT, no matter what vendor, will have the same web interface.
+That said, for the most part, you can apply the steps below to any router.

 Steps 1: Flash the router using DD-WRT firmware

-Here’s the full list of DD-WRT-supported routers and detailed instructions on how to flash the firmware.
+Here’s the complete list of DD-WRT-supported routers and detailed instructions on how to flash the firmware.

 Steps 2: Log in the router’s DD-WRT interface